Contributing

 If you have another Tempest application with which you want to use your local version of the framework, you may do so with composer symlinking.

-with the absolute path to your local version of the framework:
+Add the following in your composer.json, replacing /path/to/your/clone with the absolute path to your local version of the framework:

 { // ... "repositories": [ { "type": "path", "url": "/path/to/your/clone" } ], "minimum-stability": "dev", "prefer-stable": true // ... }

-You may then run composer require "tempest/framework:*"
+You may then run composer require "tempest/framework:*".

-If you are also working on one of the JavaScript packages, you may also symlink them to your local Tempest application by running bun install /path/to/your/clone/package
+If you are also working on one of the JavaScript packages, you may also symlink them to your local Tempest application by running bun install /path/to/your/clone/package.
+Note that the path must be to the actual JavaScript package, and not the root of the framework.

-For instance, assuming you cloned the framework in /Users/you/Code/forks/tempest
+For instance, assuming you cloned the framework in /Users/you/Code/forks/tempest, the command to symlink vite-plugin-tempest should look like that:

 bun install /Users/you/Code/forks/tempest/packages/vite-plugin-tempest

-in the root of your local version of the framework, so your changes can be reflected on your local application without needing to run bun build
+Do not forget to run bun dev in the root of your local version of the framework, so your changes can be reflected on your local application without needing to run bun build each time.

 Tempest uses a modified version of PSR-12.
 We automate the entire styling process because we know everyone is used to different standards and workflows.
 To see some of the rules we enforce, check out our Mago and Rector configurations.